 Bechstein, Ludwig, coll.
 Die Volkssagen, Mährchen und Legenden des Kaiserstaates Oesterreich.
 1. Band.
 Leipsig: Polet, 1840.

-Günther, Marie Alker, coll.
+Günther, Marie Alker, comtesse, coll.
 Tales and Legends of the Tyrol.
 London: Chapman and Hall, 1874.

-Vernaleken, Theodor, coll.
-In the Land of Marvels: Folktales from Austria and Bohemia.
-London: Swan Sonnenschein and Co, 1889.
+Vernaleken, Theodor.
+In the Land of Marvels: Folk-tales from Austria and Bohemia.
+London: S. Sonnenschein and Co., 1889.

 von Alpenburg, Johann Nepomuk Ritter, coll. and ed.
 Deutsche Alpensagen.
 Wien: Wilhelm Braumüller, 1861.